 It’s a privilege

 Not everyone reaches an age where they need the help of Age UK Mobility.
 Getting old is a privilege.
 So whilst I still have a while to go before I collect my pension, I am trying hard to embrace each number added to my age, and the wrinkles that come with it.
-Whilst there are downsides, such as having reached the age where I say things like “I love Chinese food, but it doesn’t love me”, being in your forties is pretty awesome.
+Whilst there are downsides, such as having reached the age where I say things like “I love Chinese food, but it doesn’t love me”, and my pelvic floor needs the help of kegglers, being in your forties is pretty awesome.

 This post is in collaborations with Age UK Mobility.